Math Resources and Ideas for Upper Elementary Teachers

 First, I teach my students about prime factorization.
 Since they’ve already learned about prime and composite numbers, this is a fun extension for them.
 After modeling a few examples, I introduce the lyrics to “O Factor Tree”, and we sing the song to an instrumental version.
 It’s my favorite part of the whole activity!

-christmas factor trees
+christmas math factor trees

 Next, I go through the instructions on how to create their Christmas factor trees.
 I’ve learned it’s best to design and color the trees and ornaments before cutting everything out.